scivision/xkblas/README.md

 * `XKBLAS_GPUSET`, an integer representing the bit set of GPUs to use.
 The i-th bit is equal to 1 in the number iff the GPU `i` would be used. for instance XKBLAS_GPUSET=5 (=0b101) selects GPU id 0 and GPU id 2.
 * `XKBLAS_CACHE_LIMIT`, an integer (default 95) >0 and less or equal to 100 representing the percent of GPU memory that XKBlas may use for caching tiles.
-* `XKBLAS_NCUDA_STREAMS`, an integer (default 2) that gives the number of CUDA streams for launching kernel to GPU
+* `XKBLAS_NSTREAMS`, an integer (default 4) that gives the number of CUDA streams for launching kernel to GPU
-* `XKBLAS_NKERNELS_PER_STREAM`, an integer (default 1) that gives the maximum of CUDA kernels pending into each CUDA stream for launching kernel.
+* `XKBLAS_NKERNELS`, an integer (default 2) that gives the maximum of CUDA kernels pending into each CUDA stream for launching kernel.

 For instance, if you want to run with XKBlas as a drop in replacement BLAS library: